oroinc/documentation/user_guide/workflow_management.rst

 Basically, a workflow is a sequence of industrial, administrative or other processes applied to a piece of work from the initiation to completion.

-In OroCRM you can define what processes and in what order can be performed with regard to objects represented by
+In OroCRM you can define what processes can be performed and  and in what order with regard to objects represented by
-:term:`records <Record>` of OroCRM :term:`entities <Entity>`.
+:term:`records <Record>` of an OroCRM :term:`entity <Entity>`.

 From this article you will learn to understand, create and manage workflows.